Law School Public Interest Programs - Loan Repayment Assistance Programs (LRAP)

 For a description see: http://www-camlaw.rutgers.edu/probono/fundingpubint.html

-St. Thomas administers John & June Mary Makdisi Loan Forgiveness Fund (established in 1999) and the Mr. & Mrs. Stanley G. Tate Loan Forgiveness Fund (established 2001).
-There are on-going efforts to develop additional funds for public interest loan repayment assistance.
+St. Thomas Law administers the John & June Mary Makdisi Loan Forgiveness Fund (established in 1999) and the Mr. & Mrs. Stanley G. Tate Loan Forgiveness Fund (established 2001) which provide loan repayment assistance to alumni in law-related public interest careers.

 Cumberland's Career Services Office offers counseling to navigate repayment options for those who take low-paying, public interest jobs; particularly with regard to the Higher Education Reauthorization and College Opportunity Act of 2008.